 - 1. Place the ATV on a level surface.

-- 2. Place a container under the engine, and then remove the coolant drain bolt (1).
-(Use a trough or a similar object to prevent coolant from spilling on the footrest.)
+- 2. Place a container under the engine, and then remove the coolant drain bolt1.
+(Use a trough or a similar object as shown page 107 to prevent coolant from spilling on the footrest.)

 - 3. Remove the radiator cap.

 - 4. Remove the coolant reservoir cap.

-After you stop the engine, you cannot remove cap of radiator immediately.
-Wait for the engine to cool down and then remove radiator cap.
-Otherwise hot coolant will spray out and can cause severe burns.
+After stop the engine, you cannot remove cap of radiator immediately.
+Wait for a while to cool down the coolant and then remove radiator cap.
+Otherwise hot coolant will goes out to hurt people nearby.

 - 5. Disconnect the hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir. - 6.
 After draining the coolant, thoroughly flush the cooling system with clean tap water. - 7.
-Replace the coolant drain, bolt washer if it is damaged, and then tighten the coolant drain bolt to the specified torque.
+Replace the coolant drain bolt washer if it is damaged, and then tighten the coolant drain bolt to the specified torque.

-Coolant drain bolt tightening torque: 10 N · m
+Coolant drain bolt tightening torque: 10 N • m

 - 8. Install the coolant reservoir hose. - 9.
 Fill the recommended coolant into the radiator until it is full.
-When filling coolant, at the same time to loosen tapping screw as right picture on the right (1) shows in order to drain potential air bubbles inside the coolant hose, until coolant runs out, then tighten the screw.
+When filling coolant, at the same time to loosen tapping screw as right picture 1 shows in order to drain potential air bubbles inside the coolant hose, until coolant goes out, then tighten the screw.